od-machine/machine-documentation/docs/source/platform/machine_db/odm_core/usage.rst

     bucket_name = os.environ["BUCKET_NAME"]
     buckets3 = S3Handler(bucket_name, access_key, secret_access_key)

-Now, you can perform various actions on your S3 buckets.<br/>
+Now, you can perform various actions on your S3 buckets.
 Here is an example of getting a list of all files in a folder on Nuete bucket:

 .. sourcecode:: python